-If you’ve any doubts: Yes, Spanish is the second most spoken language in the world.
-While Chinese (Mandarin) has more native speakers than any other language, there are more people who speak Spanish as their first language than those whose mother tongue is English.
+You may not know this, but Spanish is the second most spoken language in the world, by the number of native speakers, behind only Mandarin Chinese.
+This means that there are more people who speak Spanish as their first language than those whose mother tongue is English.

-There are a number of reasons why languages spread.
+There are a number of reasons to learn Spanish, and there are also a number of reasons as to why it has spread.
+In general, languages tend to spread in the same way.
 Sometimes people migrate and take their languages, cultures, and customs with them.
 However, this isn’t usually a phenomenon that leads a language to spread to every corner of the globe.

 Throughout history, a number of languages have been spread through religions.
 Latin, for example, was spoken across Europe when it was used for Catholic masses.
 There are also a lot of countries that speak Arabic thanks to it being the language of Islam and the Quran.

-A language can also be forced upon a group of people through conquest.
-When an area is invaded, the new leaders will impose their language on their new subjects.
+Another way that a language can spread is if it is forced upon a group of people through conquest.
+Historically speaking, when an area was invaded, the new leaders would impose their language on their new subjects.

-So how did Spanish end up how it is today and spoken in so many places around the world?
+So how did Spanish come to be spoken in so many different places around the world?
 This is a question that both historians and linguists have been interested in answering over the centuries.
 To answer this question, of all the reasons mentioned before, we could simplify them down to word of mouth.
 You could say that languages are spread by people talking to one another.

-If you want to delve even further, you could say there were two ways the Spanish language spread: through conquest and writing.
+If you want to delve even further, you could say there were two ways the Spanish language spread: through conquest, and through writing.
 War and culture.
 Territorial and literary expansion.

-These are the two things which the Spanish have excelled in over the years.
+These are the two things which the Spanish have excelled at over the years.
 Put simply, this is why so many people around the world speak Spanish.
-However, let’s have a look back.
+Let’s have a look back in time.

 Spanish is even spoken in some of the most remote parts of South America.
 (Source: pixabay.com)

-The Spanish language, which is derived from Latin, came about some time between the 8th and 9th centuries.
+The history of the Spanish language is a long and complex one.
+It is derived from Latin, and came about some time between the 8th and 9th centuries.
 Let’s have a look at some of the events over the years that formed the language, its grammar, conjugations, and vocabulary.